Whole-Genome Analysis for Autism Risk Variants — Request for Applications

 Important Dates

-• Email intent to submit proposal
+• Email Intent to Submit Proposal

-• Application deadline
+• Application Deadline

-• Notification of award
+• Notification of Award

-• Funding expected to begin
+• Funding Expected to Begin

 Contact Info

-Grants awarded through this request for applications (RFA) are intended to advance our understanding of the genetic basis of autism, and in particular, to begin to assess genetic variants conferring risk in non-coding regions and in coding regions of the genome that may be less accessible to whole-exome sequencing (WES).
+Grants awarded through this request for applications (RFA) were intended to advance our understanding of the genetic basis of autism, and in particular, to begin to assess genetic variants conferring risk in non-coding regions and in coding regions of the genome that may be less accessible to whole-exome sequencing (WES).

 The Simons Simplex Collection (SSC) is a rigorously characterized collection optimized to support the discovery of genetic events that increase risk of developing autism.
 The collection consists of approximately 2,600 simplex families, all of which have one child with autism, unaffected parents, and in over 80 percent of families at least one unaffected sibling.
-Analyses based on WES data from the SSC have already identified at least 30 risk genes for autism and have nominated several hundred other genes as strong candidates1,2.
+Analyses based on WES data from the SSC have already identified at least 30 risk genes for autism and have nominated several hundred other genes as strong candidates.

 Whole-genome sequencing (WGS) of the SSC is expected to increase the detection of rare variants of clinical importance.
 In addition to identifying variants in non-coding regions of the genome, WGS analyses are anticipated to identify novel copy number variants (CNVs) and single nucleotide variants (SNVs) in protein-coding regions that have not previously been detected with WES.
 Preliminary WGS analyses of a separate group of 40 families (160 genomes) from the SSC compared WGS results with WES data from the same 40 families and support the value of WGS in identifying additional variants of potential clinical significance for autism.

-To this end, SFARI has partnered with the New York Genome Center (NYGC) to sequence whole-genomes from the whole blood DNA of 500 SSC quartet families (2,000 genomes at 30X sequence coverage).
+To this end, SFARI partnered with the New York Genome Center (NYGC) to sequence whole-genomes from the whole blood DNA of 500 SSC quartet families (2,000 genomes at 30X sequence coverage).
+SFARI later made the alignment and variant call data available to all eligible researchers (i.e., not contingent on funding through this RFA) without delay following standard quality control and data processing steps by the NYGC.

-The current RFA seeks applications from investigators who plan to develop innovative and efficient ways to analyze WGS data from the 500 SSC families.
+This RFA sought applications from investigators who plan to develop innovative and efficient ways to analyze WGS data from the 500 SSC families.
+Proposals of particular relevance to this RFA included, but were not limited to:

 • Analyses of de novo and inherited mutations in exomes to identify coding variants not originally identified by WES.